lithnet/access-manager-docs/help-and-support/app-pages/computer-authorization-rules-page.md

 This has the effect of setting the expiry date for the password in the directory to a new date based on the interval you specify.
 The password be rotated the next time the Microsoft LAPS or Lithnet Access Manager agents check in _after_ this new time.
 Note, that the Microsoft LAPS client checks the password at group policy refresh time (every \~90 minutes) and the Lithnet Access Manager agent by default, checks every 60 minutes, so rotations may be delayed by these intervals.

 {% hint style="info" %}
-When a computer is using Microsoft's Windows LAPS agent, and it is configured to store its password in Azure AD, then password rotation is not possible.
-Azure AD does not provide an API that AMS can use to indicate to the machine that the password should be rotated.
+When a computer is using Microsoft's Windows LAPS agent, and it is configured to store its password in Microsoft Entra, then password rotation is not possible.
+Entra does not provide an API that AMS can use to indicate to the machine that the password should be rotated.

 You can however use the built-in [PostAuthenticationActions and PostAuthenticationResetDelay policy settings](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-management-policy-settings#postauthenticationresetdelay) to trigger the password change after logon.
 {% endhint %}